Generalization of Fine-Tuned Uncertainty Communication and Metacognition in Large Language Models: Results

-The fine-tuned models do not improve overall accuracy.
-Generally, accuracy before and after fine-tuning is very similar across all comparisons (see Appendix Table \ref{tab:absconfallresults1} for detailed results).
+The fine-tuned models do not improve overall accuracy ($\Delta \mathrm{Accuracy} = 0.01$, 95\% CI $[-0.00,0.03]$, $p=0.14$).
+Generally, accuracy before and after fine-tuning is very similar across all comparisons (see Supplementary Tables A3 and A6 for detailed results).
 Therefore, any gains in discrimination (AUC) cannot be attributed to improvements in accuracy, which is a concern noted by researchers in metacognition \parencite{fleming2014how,rahnev2025comprehensive}.
-This outcome is expected given the nature of the supervised fine-tuning procedure: the model is not trained using ground-truth correctness signals but rather on self-consistency–based targets derived from its own sampled outputs.
+This outcome is expected given the nature of the supervised fine-tuning procedure: the target answers are not based on ground-truth signals but rather on self-consistency–based targets derived from its own sampled outputs.
 Specifically, the training labels are generated from the modal answer and its empirical consistency across multiple stochastic samples (see Figure \ref{fig:training}).
 As a result, fine-tuning encourages the model to better estimate and communicate its internal uncertainty—how consistent its answers are with itself—rather than to improve the factual accuracy of its responses.
 Consequently, while overall accuracy remains stable, discrimination metrics such as AUC increase because the model becomes better at assigning higher confidence to answers it is more likely to be correct about.

 \paragraph{Improved calibration and discrimination across domains.} When fine-tuned on one set of domains (M+G+T) and evaluated on out-of-domain tasks (TruthfulQA, MetaMedQA, and LegalBench), calibration and discrimination benefit.
-Figure \ref{fig:acrossdomainconfresults4} shows the calibration diagrams for both GPT-4.1-mini and Llama3.1-70B.
-Table \ref{tab:absconfall1} (rows 7–9) shows ECE improvements (e.g., from 0.23 to 0.18 on MetaMedQA) and gains in AUC for GPT-4.1-mini.
+Figure \ref{fig:acrossdomainconfresults4} shows the calibration diagrams for both GPT-4.1-mini and Llama3.1-70B (see Supplementary Figure 2 for a full set of across-domain results).
+Table \ref{tab:absconfall1} (rows 7–9) shows aggregate ECE improved, but not uniformly across all datasets ($\Delta \mathrm{ECE} = -0.03$, 95\% CI $[-0.06,-0.00]$, $p=0.001$), and gains in AUC ($\Delta \mathrm{AUC} = 0.05$, 95\% CI $[0.02,0.07]$, $p=0.001$).